The symposium is supported by:

 Registration fees includes technical program, workshops, proceedings, technical visits, coffee and lunch breaks, welcome reception.
 The indicated prices are all VAT included, when applicable.

-The preliminary program will be available on the 31 st of March 2021.
+The preliminary program will be available on the 30 th of April 2021.

 • Technical visits to the Arena in Verona and the Roman Theatre.
 Possible visit to the Philharmonic Theatre.